 Mitsubishi Electric takes part in the Responsible Minerals Trade Working Group of the Japan Electronics and Information Technology Industries Association (JEITA), and addresses restrictions on conflict minerals in cooperation with other industry organizations.
-Surveys are conducted using the survey form (EICC-GeSI* conflict mineral report template) that is commonly used in the automobile, electric, and electronic industries.
-In fiscal 2018, surveys were carried out on approximately 1,000 suppliers, and responses were obtained from 95% of these suppliers.
-In addition to requesting suppliers to collect accurate information on smelting companies, various other measures will continue to be implemented in order to comply with the restrictions on conflict minerals.
+Surveys are conducted using the survey form (the Conflict Minerals Reporting Template (CMRT) or the Cobalt Reporting Template (CRT)) that is commonly used in the automobile, electric, and electronic industries.
+In fiscal 2020, surveys were carried out on 1,394 suppliers, and responses in survey form were obtained from 1,034 of these suppliers, which include 815 suppliers for which we have been able to identify all smelters.
+In addition to continuing to request suppliers to collect accurate information on smelting companies, various other measures will continue to be implemented in order to comply with the restrictions on conflict minerals.

 Since 2006, the Mitsubishi Electric Group has been evaluating the progress of suppliers’ initiatives to address environmental issues under the Green Accreditation System.
 Based on the Green Procurement Standards Guide and using an original survey form, the System involves a survey of each supplier’s progress in acquiring environmental management system certification, the supplier’s status of compliance with laws and regulations related to the environment, and its management of chemical substances contained in components and materials they deliver to our company.
 Under the System, suppliers who meet our standards are certified.